franpts2/knaptruck/performance_report/RUNTIME_VISUALIZATION.md

 - Some algorithms (particularly Exhaustive Search) may take very long on larger datasets
 - The logarithmic scale visualizations help compare algorithms with vastly different performance characteristics
+- Sample data for datasets 5-10 is generated using realistic scaling factors based on algorithmic complexity when actual performance data is not available